tscircuit/winterspec/docs/testing.md

 # Testing

-EdgeSpec aims to support all common test runners.
+WinterSpec aims to support all common test runners.
 If you don't see your test runner here, please open an issue.

-EdgeSpec test fixtures run a local dev server, so it supports your test runner's watch mode out of the box.
+WinterSpec test fixtures run a local dev server, so it supports your test runner's watch mode out of the box.

 For the examples below, assume that there is a single `/health` endpoint that returns `OK`.